 To prevent double taxation, states sign “conventions for the avoidance of double taxation".
 In these double tax treaties, the two states agree which of them can tax business income, rental income, dividends, interest, royalties, salaries, pensions, etc. More importantly, the treaty also says what they must do to prevent double taxation (that is “treaty relief”).

 It isn't as simple as "I live and work in Belgium, but I work for a US company and I am paid on my US account, so I don't have to declare my salary in Belgium".
-You really need to read the text of the actual treaty (see the list); double tax treaties have a similar structure, but no two treaties are the same.
+You really need to read the text of the actual treaty - and no two treaties are the same.

 for rental income, all treaties say that the income is taxable in the other country and that Belgium has to give treaty relief.